-Heart, brain, lungs.
-All vital to survival.
-But so is another organ: the liver.
-With more than 500 critical jobs, it’s busy working all the time to keep you well.
+Heart, brain, lungs are all vital to survival, but so is another organ: the liver (and hormones depend on it too).
+With more than 500 critical jobs, your liver is busy working all the time to keep you well.
 Along with making sure the body has what it needs, the liver also is a star player in the state of your hormones.

 About the liver